Pomona, Queensland: War memorial

+Cooroora Creek Park

 The Cooroora Creek Park was established in 1988, centrally located is designated as an off-leash dog park with free public use exercise equipment and walking/running paths.

 Disasters

 The main streets of the town were devastated by two separate fires in 1939 and 1942.
 Many buildings were re-constructed with brick or in the "Art Deco" architectural style of the era.

 In 2014, a major bushfire resulted in Mount Cooroora and the surrounding Tuchekoi National Park burning for a week.